Vesylum/dark-souls-minimal-cheat-sheet/README.md

 ## Running Tests

 A small QUnit test suite validates the client-side logic.
-Install dependencies with `npm install` (or `npm ci` when using a lockfile) and run the tests with:
+Install dependencies with `npm install` (or `npm ci` when using a lockfile) and run the tests with `npm test`.
+The `npm test` script now runs `npx qunit`:

 ```bash
 npm install